What is this series and what will it help me do?

 The workshop is what I need in my life now, but I am experiencing severe financial hardship.

 Please contact me to discuss your situation if you are experiencing severe financial hardship.
 I make no guarantees that there will be an enrollment option, but I’d be open to discussing what you might need to make this work.

 What about men?

 A dear friend of mine who read these FAQs asked me about men.
 The short answer is that when I think about my life purpose, I feel that my work is to empower women.
 Much of my life experience is rooted in working with women.
-That said, I have two sons who I love more than anything and if there was a group of men in the Bay Area that self-organized and wanted me to facilitate a series for them, I’d certainly entertain that conversation.
+That said, I have two sons who I love more than anything, and if there was a group of men in the Bay Area who self-organized and wanted me to facilitate a series for them, I’d certainly entertain that conversation.

-Funny you should ask.
-Yes, I just completed a small book containing fifty-two weeks of inquiries on life transitions.
+Yes, in September 2018 I published a book containing fifty-two weeks of inquiries on life transitions.
 It is not meant to replace the series, but to be a companion to it.
-If, however, you are not able to join me in the Bay Area and attend in person, the book is a great place to begin.
-Please e-mail me to purchase a copy.
+If, however, you are not able to join me in the Bay Area and attend in person, the book is a great place to begin. https://amzn.to/2QBL9us